-To explore frequency-tunable structural transitions, we studied particle assemblies under a constant in-plane magnetic field of 0.62 mT, while varying the frequency and voltage (Vpp) of an out-of-plane AC electric field (Figure 4).
-At high frequencies ($\sim$ 100 kHz–1 MHz), and at low voltages (4 Vpp), the magnetic field dominates, resulting in the formation of long chains (Figure 4a).
-The corresponding FFT (Figure 4b) exhibits bright lines oriented perpendicular to the chains, confirming their linear order.
+To explore frequency-tunable structural transitions, we studied particle assemblies under a constant in-plane magnetic field of 0.62 mT, while varying the frequency and voltage (Vpp) of an out-of-plane AC electric field (Fig. 5 and supplementary Fig. S3).
+At high frequencies ($\sim$ 100 kHz–1 MHz), and at low voltages (4 Vpp), the magnetic field dominates, resulting in the formation of long chains (Fig. 5a).
+The corresponding FFT (Fig. 5b and supplementary Fig. S4) exhibits bright lines oriented perpendicular to the chains, confirming their linear order.
 In this frequency regime, electric dipole–dipole interactions are stronger than EHD effects, favoring stacked arrangements, but the stacking is overpowered by the magnetic interactions as the voltage is low.
 Increasing the electric field voltage enhances this stacking tendency, leading to fragmentation of the long chains into smaller chains and chain segments with stacked particles.
-At lower frequencies ($\sim$ 5–20 kHz), where EHD interactions become significant, the long magnetic chains destabilize and reorganize into planar, non-close-packed clusters.
+At lower frequencies ($\sim$ 5–20 kHz), where EHD interactions become significant, the long magnetic chains destabilise and reorganise into quasi-planar, non close-packed clusters.
 Increasing the amplitude in this regime further amplifies EHD effects, breaking chains into progressively smaller fragments.
 At the lowest frequency and highest voltage examined (5 kHz, 20 Vpp), the assemblies consist of the shortest chains embedded within clustered domains.
-This structural transition is reflected in the FFT, which shows a diffused ring pattern indicative of isotropic arrangements (Figure 4b).
+This structural transition is reflected in the FFT, which shows a diffused ring pattern indicative of isotropic arrangements (Fig. 5b).
 Interestingly, the chain lengths, which are attributed to magnetic field strength, were controllable by tuning only the frequency and amplitude of the AC electric field while maintaining a constant magnetic field strength.